What is scabies?

 Is scabies caused by poor hygiene?

-However, anyone can get scabies.
-It strikes people of all ages, races, and income levels whatever their living situation and socioeconomic status.
-People who are very clean and neat can get the infection
+Poor hygiene is not the cause of scabies, anyone can get scabies; it’s caused by direct skin to skin contact with an already infected person; the mite affects people of all ages, races, and income levels whatever their living situation and socioeconomic status.
+People who are very clean and neat can get the infection.

 Can scabies be cured?

-Don’t worry, the good news is that a dermatologist can successfully diagnose and treat scabies, Medications applied to your skin kill the mites that cause scabies rash and their eggs.
-Scabies only causes short-term distress, but you may still have some itching for several weeks after treatment.
+Don’t worry, the good news is that a dermatologist can successfully diagnose and treat scabies, Medicines used (creams lotions or pills) can eliminate scabies and their eggs.
+Scabies only causes short-term distress, However, you will experience some disturbing itching for a few weeks before the medication takes effect.

 See that section: “scabies treatment”